 Plans to manage inshore fisheries

 Broad management of various inshore fish stocks is set out in the draft national plans for inshore finfish, shellfish, and freshwater fisheries.
-We're reviewing and updating these plans to reflect recent initiatives, including the Future of our Fisheries programme launched in 2016.
+We're reviewing and updating these plans to reflect recent initiatives, including the Fisheries Change Programme.

 - Draft national plan for inshore finfish fisheries [PDF, 1.4 MB]